Skip to content

 What actually helps oily skin

-The Endly and Miller review on oily skin treatment options is useful because it separates the things that merely absorb oil from the things that may help regulate it.
+The oily-skin evidence is useful because it separates the things that merely absorb oil from the things that may help regulate it.

 Blotting papers and powders can help shine for a few hours.
 That is fine.
 We are not against practical little tricks.